G1ANT-Robot/G1ANT.Manual/g1ant-language/desktop-apps-automation2.md

 ## Unsubscribe Me: Mails, Text Tools And File Operations

 The previous exercise with G1ANT.Language was based on Excel and the Robot commands designed for this application (our language also provides specialized commands for Word and Outlook).
 You learned how to use procedures for clean code and repetitive tasks.
-Now you can try some more commands to automate desktop apps.
+Now you can try some more commands to automate work with desktop apps.

 Imagine such a scenario: you run a company, which sends email newsletters to its subscribers.
 The subscribers list is stored in an ordinary CSV (comma separated values) file — it’s a plain text file with basic information: first name, last name, company name and email address of a subscriber.
 When your subscriber no longer wants to receive emails from you, he or she sends an email with “unsubscribe” in the subject field and you manually delete this address from your mailing list.